-- a) Review the establishment and maintenance of an effective system of integrated governance, risk management and internal control, across the whole of the organisation's activities (both clinical and non-clinical) that supports the achievement of the organisation's objectives. - b)Ensure that there is an effective internal audit function that meets the Public Sector Internal Audit Standards 20173 and provides appropriate independent assurance to the Committee, Accountable Officer and Trust Board. - c)The Audit and Risk Assurance Committee will have delegated authority from the Trust Board to convene as the Auditor Appointment Panel, responsible for the selection of the external auditors and recommending their selection for approval by the Trust Board. - d) The Committee shall review and monitor the external auditor's independence and objectivity and effectiveness of the audit process.
-In particular, the Committee will review the work and findings of the external auditors and consider the implications and management's responses to their work. - e) Review the findings of other significant assurance functions, both internal and external to the organisation, and consider the implications for the governance of the organisation. - f)Satisfy itself that the organisation has adequate arrangements in place for counter fraud and security that meet NHS Counter Fraud Authority standards and shall review the outcomes of work in these areas. - g)Shall request and review reports, evidence and assurances from directors and managers on the overall arrangements for governance, risk management and internal control. - h)Monitor the integrity of the financial statements of the organisation and any formal announcements relating to its finances. - i)Ensure that the systems for financial reporting to the Trust Board including those of budgetary control are subject to review as to the completeness and accuracy of the information provided. - i)Review the annual report and financial statements before submission to the Trust Board. - k)Review the effectiveness of the arrangements in place for allowing staff to raise (in confidence) concerns about possible improprieties in financial, clinical or safety matters and ensure that any such concerns are investigated proportionately and independently.

-I)Act within its agreed terms of reference.
+- a) Review the establishment and maintenance of an effective system of integrated governance, risk management and internal control, across the whole of the organisation's activities (both clinical and non-clinical) that supports the achievement of the organisation's objectives. - b) Ensure that there is an effective internal audit function that meets the Public Sector Internal Audit Standards 2017 and provides appropriate independent assurance to the Committee, Accountable Officer and Board of Directors. - c) The Audit and Risk Assurance Committee will have delegated authority from the Board of Directors to convene as the Auditor Appointment Panel, responsible for the selection of the external auditors and recommending their selection for approval by the Board of Directors. - d) The Committee shall review and monitor the external auditor's independence and objectivity and effectiveness of the audit process.
+In particular, the Committee will review the work and findings of the external auditors and consider the implications and management's responses to their work. - e) Review the findings of other significant assurance functions, both internal and external to the organisation, and consider the implications for the governance of the organisation. - f) Satisfy itself that the organisation has adequate arrangements in place for counter fraud and security that meet NHS Counter Fraud Authority standards and shall review the outcomes of work in these areas. - g) Shall request and review reports, evidence and assurances from directors and managers on the overall arrangements for governance, risk management and internal control. - h) Monitor the integrity of the financial statements of the organisation and any formal announcements relating to its finances. - i) Ensure that the systems for financial reporting to the Board of Directors including those of budgetary control are subject to review as to the completeness and accuracy of the information provided. - j) Review the annual report and financial statements before submission to the Board of Directors. - k) Review the effectiveness of the arrangements in place for allowing staff to raise (in confidence) concerns about possible improprieties in financial, clinical or safety matters and ensure that any such concerns are investigated proportionately and independently. - I) Act within its agreed terms of reference.

-2 Remuneration Committee
+11 Remuneration Committee